Oneo64/The-Mirk-of-Agmundr/Writing/FirstDraft/Chapter2.md

-# Chapter 2: Hunting in the Night
+# Chapter 2: The Völva
 <!-- SCENARIO 1: Hall !-->
-Ljörn sat against the wall as he stared into the hearthfire.
-It was low.
-Too low.
-The flames brightened and dimmed, looking as if they were dwindling.
-The fire provided enough light to see in the dark, yet no warmth could be felt.
-It was miraculous they got the fire going, since the sticks were wet to begin with.
+A pot sat upon the hearth as it boiled softly.
+Ljörn stared at it, waiting for a meal to be made.
 There was a ghostly sound from the wind blowing past the windows.
-That's where Ljörn didn't sit under, or else the cold would have worsened his wet clothing.
+That's where he didn't sit under, or else the cold would have worsened his wet clothing.
 Someone from the other side of the room muffled their cough.

-Ljörn was thinking about the second longboat, waiting for their arrival.
-It had been tens of minutes since they set foot on the new land.
-Before the storm happened, they were right behind the ship he took.
-Has it not come yet?
-The only tools he had were his seax, still in his sheath.
-And like many other warriors in the room, his shield.
-He didn't have his helmet, his byrnie, or his spear.
-His shield was the only thing that comforted him, the only thing that provided comfort through protection.

-Most of the throng had fallen asleep, but the warriors were restless.
-From the quiet chatter in the room, Ljörn could tell they were worried about the same thing.

-There were only a few available chairs.
-Hjalvir sat on one, the others reserved for Sága and a few other well-dressed men.
-Sága was reading through a book, which she had preserved from the rain.
+Now with his scabbard by his side, he felt more at ease.
+As long as he had some protection beside him (his seax wasn't quite enough), he wouldn't feel anxious.

 Alfrir was beside Ljörn.
 He always sat like that when he wasn't wistful.
 He kept glancing at the group of well-dressed men, as if he were thinking to talk about them.
 "See them?"
 Alfrir started, whispering.
 He nodded in their direction.